AbuBakrCh/SpringMicroservices-takeaways/README.md

 The goal is to take these major pieces of functionality and extract them into entirely self-contained units that we can build and deploy independently of each other. **These units can optionally share or have individual databases.** However, extracting services from the data model involves more than repackaging code into separate projects.
 It also involves teasing out the actual database tables the services will access and only allowing each service to access the tables in its specific domain.

 What is the right level of granularity?
 It’s better to start broad with our microservice and refactor to smaller services -> It is easy to go overboard when you begin your microservice journey and make everything a microservice.
 But decomposing the problem domain into small services often leads to premature complexity because microservices devolve into nothing more than fine-grained data services.
+Futhermore, It’s easier to refactor from being too coarse-grained to being too fine-grained.

 ### If a microservice is too coarse-grained, you’ll likely see the following:
 **A service with too many responsibilities:**